davidex720/PassType/DIY/PassType Shield/v1/Hardware/readme.md

 ### 1. PassType Shield PCB

-   ⋅⋅⋅5$ sending a mail to davidex720@gmail.com
+   ⋅⋅⋅5$ sending a mail to davidex720@gmail.com⋅⋅
-   ⋅⋅⋅the funds rised with PassType Shield pcb will be used for the development of the upgraded, safer, commercial, "ready to use" version of this project
+   ⋅⋅⋅the funds rised with PassType Shield pcb will be used for the development of the upgraded, safer, commercial, "ready to use" version of this project⋅⋅
-   ⋅⋅⋅Soon on www.passtype.it
+   ⋅⋅⋅Soon on www.passtype.it⋅⋅